ExpressionEngine/ExpressionEngine-User-Guide/source/general/gdpr.rst

 GDPR and ExpressionEngine
 *************************

 ExpressionEngine has tools to make compliance with regulations like the |gdpr| easy to comply with. :abbr:`GDPR (General Data Protection Regulation)`  (General Data Protection Regulation) has four main prongs: consent, record of processing, portability, and right to be forgotten.
+ExpressionEngine makes it easy to comply with these regulations, with infinite flexibility to also accommodate any regional or internal data privacy policies as well.

 .. contents::
   :local: